PegaLiteStudio/4GOnly/README.md

 ## Usage
 1. Open the app.
-2. Tap the "Activate 4G Only Mode" button to lock your network to 4G.
+2. Tap the "Set 4G Only" button to lock your network to 4G.
 3. Enjoy stable 4G connectivity without network switching.

 ## Requirements